isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 Maybe one actually makes the code slower, but when put together is not noticeable.

 #### Knowing cache sizes to avoid misses (e.g. by accessing matrixes in bocks) can have a big impact on performance.
 On a higher level, handling slow resources (e.g. disk IO, HTTP requests) asyncronously (if possible).
-This can go undetected if only measuring CPU time too.
+This can go **undetected if only measuring CPU time** too.

 #### Good enough is good enough.
 Performance requirements are important.
 E.g. if we only want numbers < 50 the code for v00.py is perfectly fine.
 In fact is faster than v13.py .

+Not knowing when to stop... and with that, I conclude the presentation.

 ---